 TERM ENDS 3.31.2024Jason Garvon, of Brimley, is a Professor of Biology at Lake Superior State University.
 He is a member of Ducks Unlimited, advisor to the LSSU Student Chapter of DU, and former member of the MDNR eastern Upper Peninsula Citizens Advisory Council.
 He holds a Ph.D. in Wildlife Science from Texas A&M / Texas A&M-Kingsville.
 Dr. Garvon is appointed to represent individuals who have purchased hunting or fishing licenses in this state on a regular basis, at least once during each of the last 3 years, and are nominated by statewide sportsmen organizations.

 T. Elliot Shafer

 TERM ENDS 3.31.2022T.
-Elliot Shafer, of Grosse Point Woods, is the vice president of commercial banking for TCF Bank.
+Elliot Shafer, of Grosse Point Woods, is the senior vice president of commercial banking for Huntington Bank.
 He is a member of The Ruffed Grouse Society, Pheasants Forever Initiative, Ducks Unlimited, Huntsman Hunt Club, and the Northland Sportsman’s Club.
 He holds a Bachelor of Business Studies in Finance from Wayne State University.
 Mr. Shafer is appointed to represent an individual with a media or marketing background, who is not an employee of the department.

 TERM ENDS 3.31.2024Edgar Roy, of Traverse City, is an attorney with Kuhn, Rogers, PLC.
 Previously, he practiced with Brandt, Fisher, Alward and Roy, PC.
 Roy holds a bachelor’s degree from Central Michigan University and a law degree from the University of Detroit Law School.
 On the council, he represents individuals who have purchased hunting or fishing licenses in Michigan at least once during each of the past three years.